ringcentral/ringcentral-embeddable/docs/integration/api.md

   type: 'rc-adapter-new-call',
   phoneNumber: `phone number`,
   toCall: true,
-}, '*');
+  callerId: `caller id phone number`, // optional, supported since 3.0.0 }, '*');
 ```

 This feature can be used for `Click to Dial`.
 If you set `toCall` to ture, it will start the call immediately.

+The optional `callerId` sets the outbound caller ID for the call.
+It must be a number from the `fromNumbers` list in [calling settings](../config/call-settings.md#calling-settings-updated-event), invalid values are ignored.

 If you are using Adapter JS way, just you can just call `RCAdapter.clickToCall('phonenumber')`.